Every company has a brand identity.

 Once you have a great logo design, you can use it as a springboard into our next consistent branding tip – the style guide.

-Lock it Down with a Style Guide
+Lock it down with a brand style guide

 A brand style guide (also known as a brand book or brand guide) acts as a key document that helps content creators communicate a consistent message to your audience, so it’s a great asset for creating consistent, on-brand content.